How To Wire Your Lester Summit II Battery Charger 1050W

 THIS CHARGER IS FOR USE ONLY WITH BATTERY SYSTEMS OF THE SAME TYPE AS THE ACTIVE BATTERY PROFILE.
 BATTERIES IMPROPERLY MATCHED WITH THE CHARGER MAY BURST CAUSING PERSONAL INJURY AND DAMAGE TO THE BATTERIES OR CHARGER.

-Special Note – If the active battery profile is changed, we suggest you mark the charger ratings label or add an additional label or tag for future reference.
+Special Note – If you make a change to the active battery profile, we suggest you mark the charger ratings label or add an additional label or tag for future reference.

 Connect to the ChargerConnect App